11 Things We Like and Don't Like About Okinawa

 Like Fermat’s Last Theorem, these three statements do not compute.

-Here’s how a Japanese would get around this:
+Here’s how a Japanese person would get around this:

-- This customer will experience good customer service if I break the rules
+- This customer will experience good service if I break the rules

-- But this sets a dangerous precedent that will prevent me from providing good customer service in the future
+- This sets a dangerous precedent that will prevent me from providing good customer service in the future

 3. Okinawa soba